 I’ll begin by stating that I am not a huge fan of the Solti Ring.
-I recognize its enormous importance to operatic recordings, but I find that it glosses over many of the cycle’s more complex aspects.
+I recognize its enormous importance to the history of recorded opera, but I find that it glosses over many of the cycle’s more complex aspects.
 I find that Nilsson’s epoch-making Brünnhilde shares some of those same superficial qualities.

 Cards on the table: my favorite Brünnhilde is Astrid Varnay, and my favorite Isolde is Martha Mödl.
 My favorite Wagner conductor is Hans Knappertsbusch.
 And, although Flagstad’s fans will have a collective stroke hearing it, I prefer Helen Traubel to their idol.

 The Fach – vocal category – into which the categorizing Germans place the three Brünnhildes and Isolde is called hochdramatisch.
 The hochdramatisch concept was invented in order to describe the extreme demands of Wagner’s music, demands that no previous composer had ever made on the female voice.
 There is something potentially misleading about the term, however.
 Hoch is indeed the German word for “high” – but there is nothing high about either of the four roles under discussion.
 Yes, they all call for a high C, but, as Flagstad demonstrated, the Cs are, if not optional, at least dispensable.
 Isolde sings for three hours and has two flashing Cs in all that time.
 If Flagstad could live without them (and she did), you can live without them.
 On the other hand, the thing you cannot live without is a full middle register that can compete with the racket of a Wagnerian orchestra.